MixBus Platinum v1.2

 4. ProcIQ

 ProcIQ is the adaptive supervisory intelligence of MixBus Platinum.
-Unlike conventional broadcast processors that react blindly to level changes, ProcIQ actively listens to your audio, performing real-time spectral analysis across 8 frequency bands on every single sample from 80 Hz through 12 kHz.
-From this analysis it derives spectral centroid, spectral tilt, spectral flux, zero-crossing rate, spectral flatness, and per-band energy ratios.
+Unlike conventional broadcast processors that react blindly to level changes, ProcIQ actively listens to your audio, performing real-time spectral analysis across 8 frequency bands using a bank of bandpass filters that process every sample from 80 Hz through 12 kHz.
+Every 128 samples (~2.7 ms), ProcIQ derives spectral centroid, spectral tilt, spectral flux, zero-crossing rate, spectral flatness, and per-band energy ratios from the accumulated filter-bank energy.

 Content is classified as Voice, Music, or Mixed through a hysteresis-stabilized state machine.
 ProcIQ maintains a rolling temporal memory of spectral and stress data.
 A closed-loop effectiveness tracker continuously monitors whether corrections are reducing stress.
 All adaptation is constrained by user-defined ceiling limits.